HOW-TO’S & PROCEDURES

 Applying for Housing & Applications

 Applying for housing at Texas A&M University is done online by logging into myHousing Portal, using your NetID and password.
 Don’t have a NetID and password?
 Visit the Howdy Portal and select Activate Your Account.
 The Housing Application usually opens in mid-September.

 Cancelling Your Housing Contract

 You may cancel your housing reservation or assignment by logging into myHousing Portal using your NetID and password.

-Once logged in, click on Housing Applications, select the term for which you are cancelling, and click on Save and Continue.
-Click on Cancel Housing in the upper right-hand corner of the application.
+Once logged in click on the application term for which you are cancelling, click on save and continue.
+Click on continue next to your term.
+Then click on Application Check Point page of the application.
 Click on the drop down menu and click on cancel application option.
 Then click on save and continue at the bottom of the page.
-A new page will appear and you will need to answer the question, then click on the button below to cancel your housing.
+A new page will appear and you will need to answer the question then click the button below to cancel your housing.
 Please look at Cancellation Fees to see any housing cancellation charges that may apply to you.

 The Housing Contract is binding for the entire Academic Year (Fall and Spring Semesters) or any remaining portion thereof if the Contract is signed after the start of classes of the Fall semester.
 For University Apartments students who extend their contract to 12 months, the contract is binding for the Fall, Spring and Summer semesters.
 If a student terminates this Contract for the Fall or Spring semester (Summer if a 12-month contract), the student will be responsible for Cancellation Fees, determined by the date of cancellation.